 A member of the polyester family, PET is the synthesis of ethylene glycol and terephthalic acid.
 The addition of glycol produces PETG, widely used by PET injection molding manufacturers in plastic injection molded bottles and containers.

 Consumers commonly find PET as the material used in plastic jars, convenience packaging and plastic bottles, including those used for carbonated beverages.
 In the 60 years since it was first introduced, PET has become one of the most widely used and most sustainable plastic materials in the world.
+Interested in using this material for your project?
+Request a quote to get pricing.

 PET’s popularity among PET injection molding manufacturers and their customers is a result of the availability of the materials and relatively low cost.
 In addition, PET is: